Pitz72/PixelDebhTheGame/README.md

 -   **Boss Battles:**
     -   **Cyclops Frog (Level 4):** Face off against a mighty floating frog!
 It moves unpredictably and launches spinning CD-ROMs.
 Use your special shooting ability (`Left Shift`) to win this dynamic encounter.
 You can aim in 8 directions by holding the movement keys.
     -   **LeGallineNellOcchi (Level 8):** A surreal giant eye with a chicken for a pupil.
 It moves in a hypnotic figure-8 pattern and unleashes bursts of egg projectiles.
 Timing and precision are key to avoiding the spread attacks. **Note:** For this endurance battle, you are granted extra lives equal to half the boss's health!
     -   **CapocciaNelBuio (Level 12):** The ultimate challenge.
 Gravity is disabled, turning the game into a space shooter.
 This giant boss fades in and out of the darkness, teleporting around the arena and launching rapid-fireballs.
+Activate **Rapid Fire** mode during this battle!

 ## Features

+-   **Zero-G Labyrinth (v0.3.3):** The final level is now a massive, gravity-free maze.
+Fly through obstacles, shoot enemies, and find the exit in this genre-bending finale.
+-   **Revamped Level Design:** Advanced levels (The Gauntlet, The Ascent) have been audited and redesigned to provide a fair, populated, and challenging experience.
 -   **New: Standalone & Optimized:** The game engine has been refactored for maximum performance and is now completely standalone, with no external API dependencies.
 -   **Custom Pixel Art Intro:** A unique, animated intro sequence featuring a custom pixel-art avatar of the protagonist surrounded by orbiting gaming gear (webcam, cat, phone), set against a synthwave grid horizon.
 -   **Structured Game Progression:** A full adventure across 13 levels, with a carefully designed difficulty curve.
 Each standard level is progressively longer than the last, mixing horizontal and vertical platforming challenges.